 Glaze vs BBQ Sauce?

-The best way to think about this glaze, vs a traditional BBQ sauce, is that it’s basically a sweetened sauce that we’re “glazing” onto the meat towards the end of the cook.
+The best way to think about this glaze, vs. a traditional BBQ sauce, is that a glaze is basically a sweetened sauce that we’re “glazing” onto the meat towards the end of the cook.
 A BBQ sauce would be thicker (think ketchup based) and used as a condiment.
 This glaze will add shine and color, and seep into the meat.
 We add honey and more sweet characteristics so that it thickens more, especially as you apply to the meat and let the heat tack up the glaze for flavor.
 A sauce as mentioned, is more of a condiment we add after we are done cooking.